30 Most Deadly Animals on Earth

 These brightly colored frogs are as beautiful as they are deadly.
 An inhabitant of the northern part of South America and measuring a mere two inches when fully grown, just one of these frogs packs enough poison (called batrachotoxin) to kill 10 grown men.
 Unlike venomous snakes or spiders, these creatures don’t need to bite to kill; simply handling them can transfer poison to a person.

 This many-tentacled killer floats off the coast of northern Australia and adjacent seas, and is easy for swimmers and surfers to miss as they head out into deep waters.
 The National Oceanic and Atmospheric Administration considers it the most venomous marine animal in the world, striking with thousands of stinging cells, known as nematocysts, that strike the victim’s heart, nervous system, and skin cells all at once.
-No official death tallies exist, but the U.S. National Science Foundation estimates than, in just the Philippines, more than two dozen people die annually from box jellyfish stings; anecdotal evidence puts the global number at over 100.
+No official death tallies exist, but the U.S. National Science Foundation estimates that, in just the Philippines, more than two dozen people die annually from box jellyfish stings; anecdotal evidence puts the global number at more than 100.
+It just might be one of the deadliest animals that you’re incredibly likely to encounter.

 Also known as a pufferfish, these creatures have two impressive defense options: When threatened, they “inflate” their elastic stomachs with water, making them hard for a predator to get its jaws around them.
 But more devastating is the tetrodotoxin it carries, a poison that not only makes it taste terrible, but is deadly to those fish or humans who make the mistake of trying to eat it.
 The stuff is around 1,200 times more poisonous than cyanide; one blowfish is capable of killing 30 adult humans.

-Another killer in the “looks beautiful and harmless, is actually super deadly” category, these brown-and-white snails that live in the warm Caribbean and Hawaiian waters hide a set of harpoon-like “teeth” (actually called “radulae”) packed with conotoxin, which wrecks its prey’s nervous system, paralyzing it before it devours it.
-“For species of cone snail that hunt fish it is important to have a very fast-acting and powerful venom, because otherwise fish can easily escape from such a slow moving predator,” Ronald Jenner of the Natural History Museum in London told the BBC.
+Another of the deadliest animals in the “looks beautiful and harmless, is actually super deadly” category, these brown-and-white snails that live in the warm Caribbean and Hawaiian waters hide a set of harpoon-like “teeth” (actually called “radulae”) packed with conotoxin, which wrecks its prey’s nervous system, paralyzing it before it devours it.
+“For species of cone snail that hunt fish it is important to have a very fast-acting and powerful venom, because otherwise fish can easily escape from such a slow-moving predator,” Ronald Jenner of the Natural History Museum in London told the BBC.

 This scorpion is so lethal, it even has “death” in its name.
 Its highly toxic venom is matched by its incredibly fast lunge, which allows its poisoned stinger to whip over its head at 130 centimeters per second, striking its prey before it even knows what hit it.
 You’ll find these nightmares in North Africa and dry regions of the Middle East.